Welcome to Lesson 4 of this Electric Guitar starter course focusing on Rock guitar!

 Chords & tips!

-Chord photos from Andy’s Beginners Course book, available in print & as an ebook.
+Chord photos from Andy’s Beginners Course Book, available in paperback & to download now!

 Are you hold you pick correctly?